 Before advertising your rental unit or signing a rental agreement, it’s crucial to understand your legal responsibilities as a Florida residential landlord.

-These laws also establish procedures for rental payments, future rent payment periods, and the proper handling of disputes.
+These laws also establish procedures for rent payments, future rent payment periods, and the proper handling of disputes.

 This guide, from Gulf Income Properties, covers the most important basics to help you stay compliant and protect your investment.